Pre-Islamic Arabia: Arab political leadership

+Prophetic and monotheist movements

+The rise of Islam occurred within a wider Arabian environment where prophetic and monotheist movements had become increasingly prevalent.
+Later Islamic sources remember several Arabian prophet-claimants around the time of Muhammad, including Khalid ibn Sinan, Musaylima, Al-Aswad al-Ansi, Tulayha, and Sajah bint al-Harith.
+While historians approach these sources with caution given their date and fantastical elements, some have also taken the traditions as suggesting that prophetic authority, rhymed revelation, claims to divine communication, and regional political-religious leadership were not exclusively associated with the career of Muhammad.
+Some historians have raised the rise of figures such as Muhammad and Musaylima to the religious changes and the political crises of the sixth and early seventh centuries.
+Musaylima, in particular, was a rival military, political, and religious/prophetic figure to Muhammad, based in Al-Yamama.

 Fall of the Empires

 Before the Byzantine–Sasanian War of 602–628, the Plague of Justinian had erupted (541–542), spreading through Persia and into Byzantine territory.
 The Byzantine historian Procopius, who witnessed the plague, documented that citizens died at a rate of 10,000 per day in Constantinople.
 The exact number; however, is often disputed by contemporary historians.
 Both empires were permanently weakened by the pandemic as their citizens struggled to deal with death as well as heavy taxation, which increased as each empire campaigned for more territory.